The following are Valentine's Day tips from

 computer and video games.

-- Your child's
+- Your child's health depends a

 care visits, teaching him how to be safe from injuries, providing a

 healthy and nutritious diet, and encouraging good amounts of sleep,